Grieving families bury kids slain in Mexico arcade attack

-But Rev. Sergio Arroyo, who officiated at the funeral of the dead boys, said simply: “We cannot remain powerless, we cannot let ourselves become accustomed to this.
+But Rev. Sergio Arroyo, who officiated at the funeral of the dead boys, said simply: “We cannot remain passive, we cannot let ourselves become accustomed to this.
 We must take action.”

 The mothers wept and clutched framed photos of the three dead boys, who authorities have identified only as Luis Ángel, 12; Miguel Angel, 13; and José Alexis, 14.